surykntsingh/PathBench/README.md

 - Lightning checkpoints in `<output_dir>/ckpt/`.
 - Test predictions in `<output_dir>/predictions.json`.
 - A metrics CSV in `<output_dir>/metrics/results.csv`.
+- CRQS per-case and summary files in the CRQS `--output-dir`.
 - Console logs with train, validation, and test metrics.

 ## License